MPH Alumni

 Mala Mathur, MD, MPH, FAAP, Class of 2006

-Mala Mathur I really enjoyed my experiences in the MPH program and would highly recommend the program to all physicians who desire a deeper understanding of our health care system and population health while gaining the tools and expertise needed to work collaboratively towards a healthier society.
-As an associate professor of pediatrics at the University of Wisconsin School of Medicine and Public Health, I am a practicing primary care pediatrician, teach medical students and residents, and work on a variety of academic initiatives within the Division of General Pediatric and Adolescent Medicine.
+I really enjoyed my experiences in the MPH program and would highly recommend the program to all physicians who desire a deeper understanding of our health care system and population health while gaining the tools and expertise needed to work collaboratively towards a healthier society.
+As an associate professor of pediatrics at the University of Wisconsin School of Medicine and Public Health, I am a practicing primary care pediatrician, teach medical students and residents, and work on a variety of academic initiatives within the division of general pediatric and adolescent medicine.

-I am grateful to have served as president of the Wisconsin Chapter of the American Academy of Pediatrics (WIAAP) from 2017-2019.
-I currently serve as policy chair for the American Academy of Pediatrics Council on Community Pediatrics where I help shape organizational policy to improve the care we provide nationally to children and adolescents.
+I am grateful to have served as president of the Wisconsin Chapter of the American Academy of Pediatrics (WIAAP) from 2017–2019.
+I serve on the executive committee for the American Academy of Pediatrics Council on Community Pediatrics where I help write and edit AAP policy statements to improve the care we provide nationally to children and adolescents.
+I also serve on the executive committee for the Academic Pediatric Association’s Health Policy Scholars Program, an educational initiative to support the scholarly work of advocacy and policy for academic pediatricians.

 Jasmine Zapata, MD, MPH, Class of 2017